 Ultraviolet rays that may damage the skin if overexposure.
 A good sunscreen with sufficient SPF is essential.

-Diabetics are more likely to experience hyperpigmentation and acanthosis nigricans.
-The relation is still unknown.
-Even teenagers who suffer from hyperpigmentation in axillary regions and joints are more likely to suffer from diabetes later in life.
+Diabetics are more likely to experience hyperpigmentation and acanthosis nigricans. are more likely to suffer from diabetes later in life.

 Hyperpigmentation is more likely to be seen in those with a darker skin.
 Africans and Latinos who have darker skin have a greater incidence of hyperpigmentation.